xiangjunn/tp/docs/DeveloperGuide.md

 :bulb: **Tip:** The `.puml` files used to create diagrams in this document can be found in the [diagrams](https://github.com/AY2122S1-CS2103T-W15-3/tp/tree/master/docs/diagrams/) folder.
 Refer to the [_PlantUML Tutorial_ at se-edu/guides](https://se-education.org/guides/tutorials/plantUml.html) to learn how to create and edit diagrams.
 </div>

+This section will cover the design considerations and implementations of the various components of SoConnect, and how each component is related to other components.

 ### Architecture